“I have been to no less than twenty five

 “How many Bob’s are out there tonight?”

-Posted by Ken Smith on Oct 27 2011, With 0 Reads, Filed under Benefits, Vet News, Veterans Affairs.
+Posted by Ken Smith on October 27, 2011, With 645 Reads Filed under Veterans Administration (VA).
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.